Eventual-Inc/Daft/docs/source/docs/learn/user_guides/read-write.rst

 From Filepaths
 ^^^^^^^^^^^^^^

-However, if instead you are reading a set of files that are not container file formats, you can use the ``DataFrame.from_files`` method which will read a DataFrame of globbed filepaths.
+However, if instead you are reading a set of files that are not container file formats, you can use the ``DataFrame.from_glob_path`` method which will read a DataFrame of globbed filepaths.

 .. code:: python

-    df = DataFrame.from_files("s3://mybucket/path/to/images/*.jpeg")
+    df = DataFrame.from_glob_path("s3://mybucket/path/to/images/*.jpeg")

     # +----------+------+-----+
     # | name     | size | ... |